-- j) No personal data may be transferred to any employees, agents, contractors, or other parties, whether such parties are working on behalf of the Company or not, without the authorisation of Adam Stretton, Managing Director & Data Protection Officer, dpo@therightwill.co.uk; - Personal data must be handled with care at all times and should not be left unattended or on view to unauthorised employees, agents, sub-contractors or other parties at any time; - I) If personal data is being viewed on a computer screen and the computer in question is to be left unattended for any period of time, the user must lock the computer and screen before leaving it; - m) No personal data should be stored on any mobile device (including, but not limited to, laptops, tablets and smartphones), whether such device belongs to the Company or otherwise without the formal written approval of Adam Stretton, Director & Data Protection Officer, dpo@therightwill.co.uk and, in the event of such approval, strictly in accordance with all instructions and limitations described at the time the approval is given, and for no longer than is absolutely necessary; - No personal data should be transferred to any device personally belonging to an employee and personal data may only be transferred to devices belonging to agents, contractors, or other parties working on behalf of the Company where the party in question has agreed to comply fully with the letter and spirit of this Policy and of the Regulation (which may include demonstrating to the Company that all suitable technical and organisational measures have been taken); - o) All personal data stored electronically should be backed up daily (Monday Friday) with one backup hard drive stored onsite AND one is taken offsite each evening.
-All backups should be encrypted with 256Bit encryption at the point of backup. - p) All electronic copies of personal data should be stored securely using passwords and data encryption; - q) All passwords used to protect personal data should be changed regularly and should not use words or phrases that can be easily guessed or otherwise compromised.
+- g) No personal data may be transferred to any employees, agents, contractors, or other parties, whether such parties are working on behalf of the Company or not, without the authorisation of Pukhraj Singh Babra, Managing Director & Data Protection Officer, admin@therightwill.co.uk; - h) Personal data must be handled with care at all times and should not be left unattended or on view to unauthorised employees, agents, sub-contractors or other parties at any time; - i) If personal data is being viewed on a computer screen and the computer in question is to be left unattended for any period of time, the user must lock the computer and screen before leaving it; - j) No personal data should be stored on any mobile device (including, but not limited to, laptops, tablets and smartphones), whether such device belongs to the Company or otherwise without the formal written approval of Pukhraj Singh Babra, Director & Data Protection Officer, admin@therightwill.co.uk and, in the event of such approval, strictly in accordance with all instructions and limitations described at the time the approval is given, and for no longer than is absolutely necessary; - k) No personal data should be transferred to any device personally belonging to an employee and personal data may only be transferred to devices belonging to agents, contractors, or other parties working on behalf of the Company where the party in question has agreed to comply fully with the letter and spirit of this Policy and of the Regulation (which may include demonstrating to the Company that all suitable technical and organisational measures have been taken); - I) All personal data stored electronically should be backed up regularly daily and encrypted with 256Bit encryption at the point of backup. - m) All electronic copies of personal data should be stored securely using passwords and data encryption; - n) All passwords used to protect personal data should be changed regularly and should not use words or phrases that can be easily guessed or otherwise compromised.
 All passwords must contain a combination of uppercase and lowercase letters, numbers.
-All software used by the Company is designed to require such passwords; - r) Under no circumstances should any passwords be written down or shared between any employees, agents, contractors, or other parties working on behalf of the Company, irrespective of seniority or department.
+All software used by the Company is designed to require such passwords; - o) Under no circumstances should any passwords be written down or shared between any employees, agents, contractors, or other parties working on behalf of the Company, irrespective of seniority or department.
 If a password is forgotten, it must be reset using the applicable method.
 IT staff do not have access to passwords;

-Where personal data held by the Company is used for marketing purposes, it shall be the responsibility of Adam Stretton, Director & Data Protection Officer, dpo@therightwill.co.uk to ensure that no data subjects have added their details to any marketing preference databases including, but not limited to, the Telephone Preference Service, the Mail Preference Service, the Email Preference Service, and the Fax Preference Service.
+Where personal data held by the Company is used for marketing purposes, it shall be the responsibility of Pukhraj Singh Babra, Director & Data Protection Officer, admin@therightwill.co.uk to ensure that no data subjects have added their details to any marketing preference databases including, but not limited to, the Telephone Preference Service, the Mail Preference Service.